freenas/freenas-docs/userguide/snippets/alertevents.rst

 * the interface which is set as critical for failover is not found or is not configured

+* attached SATADOM has 20% or less lifetime remaining

 * NVDIMM problems

 * HA is configured but the connection is not established